NAS Backup Support

-Veeam Backup & Replication allows you to back up and restore content of NAS file shares.
+With Veeam Backup & Replication you can easily back up and restore content of various NAS file shares.
+The solution can be flexibly scaled to reliably protect massive amounts of data, even for the largest of enterprise organizations.

 For system requirements for NAS backup components, see System Requirements.

-To learn how these components interact during file share backup, see How File Share Backup Works.
+To learn how NAS backup components interact during file share backup, see How File Share Backup Works.

 A file share is a storage device or data source available to multiple hosts through a computer network.